eaygoren/drawplayablead/README.md

 # Slot Game Case Study

-This ad game was developed as a case study for the Matchingham Games project using modern web technologies.
+This ad game was developed as test project using modern web technologies.

 ## Table of Contents